corenzan/hummingbird/README.md

 ## About

-Hummingbird is both an open-source software and a live service that allows web applications based on state reducing and action dispatch to relay actions to other clients.
+Hummingbird is both an **open-source software** and a **public live service** that allows web applications based on action dispatching to relay actions to other connected clients.

 ## Protocol